netgen/ibexa-site-api/docs/reference/templating.rst

 - **Rendering the field using the configured template**

-  To render a field in vanilla eZ Platform you would use `ez_render_field <https://doc.ezplatform.com/en/2.2/guide/twig_functions_reference/#ez_render_field>`_ function, which does that using the `configured template block <https://doc.ezplatform.com/en/2.2/guide/templates/#using-the-field-types-template-block>`_.
+  To render a field in vanilla Ibexa CMS you would use `ibexa_render_field <https://doc.ibexa.co/en/latest/guide/content_rendering/twig_function_reference/field_twig_functions/#ibexa_render_field>`_ function, which does that using the configured template block.
 For the same purpose and using the same templates, Site API provides its own function ``ng_render_field``.
 It has two parameters:

   1. **required** Field object
   2. **optional** hash of parameters, by default an empty array ``[]``

-     This parameter is exactly the same as you would use with ``ez_render_field``.
+     This parameter is exactly the same as you would use with ``ibexa_render_field``.
 The only exception is the ``lang`` parameter, used to override the language of the rendered field, which is not used by the ``ng_render_field``.